Register for a Location Specific Practice Number (LSPN) and get accreditation to claim Medicare benefits.

 You’ll need to tell us about any changes to your practice address within 28 days of the change.
 You’ll need a new LSPN if you sell a registered site or you move to another physical location.

-To update your address details, complete the Location Specific Practice Number form and include a letter using your practice stationery with:
+To update your address details, complete the Registration for a Location Specific Number form and include a letter using your practice stationery with:

 - the signature of the Proprietor or authorised representative